CUBRID/cubrid-manual/en/api/ruby.rst

 **Inserting Objects into a Database**

-Before starting to operate on tables, you must declare the two tables mappings in the database as ActiveRecord classes.
+Before starting to operate on tables, you must declare the two tables' mapping in the database as ActiveRecord classes.

 .. code-block:: ruby